pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 Logging is configured and enabled using the ``--log`` general option on the commmand line or the `PYWBEMCLI_LOG` environment variable.

-Pywbemccli provides logging of operations between the pywbemcli client and a WBEM server, allowing logging of the operation calls that send requests to a WBEM server and their responses or the HTTP messages between the pywbemcli client and the WBEM server.
+Pywbemcli can log  operation calls that send requests to a WBEM server and their responses or the HTTP messages between the pywbemcli client and the WBEM server including both the pywbem APIs and their responses and the HTTP requests and responses.

 The default is no logging if the ``--log`` option is not specified with a configuration string.